Skip to main content

 Creating a Release:

-1. Update versions in package.json and charts/gyre/Chart.yaml
+1. Update release versions in package metadata and release-facing docs.

-2. Commit changes
+2. Commit changes.

-3. Create and push tag (triggers automated release workflow)
+3. Create and push tag (triggers automated release workflow).

-git commit -m "chore: bump version to v0.2.0"
+git commit -m "chore: prepare v0.7.0 release"

-git tag -a v0.2.0 -m "Release v0.2.0"
+git tag -a v0.7.0 -m "Release v0.7.0"

 git push origin main --tags